beeware/.github/CODE_OF_CONDUCT.md

   2. **Character attacks.** Making insulting, demeaning, or pejorative comments directed at a community member or group of people.
   3. **Stereotyping or discrimination.** Characterizing anyone’s personality or behavior on the basis of immutable identities or traits.
   4. **Sexualization.** Behaving in a way that would generally be considered inappropriately intimate in the context or purpose of the community.
-  5. **Violating confidentiality**.
-Sharing or acting on someone's personal or private information without their permission.
+  5. **Violating confidentiality.** Sharing or acting on someone's personal or private information without their permission.
   6. **Endangerment.** Causing, encouraging, or threatening violence or other harm toward any person or group.
   7. Behaving in other ways that **threaten the well-being** of our community.